snschroeder/chessboard/README.md

         verify checkmate works under all cases - rook with rook did not register -- was a timing issue.
 Bot moved immediately after player moved, state hadn't updated in time undo adds a duplicate piece to piecelist (does not display, though).
 Might not be a persistent problem once I change how I test it

+        bot en passant doing something weird - a4, a5, b4, b6, bxa5, bxa5, c4, c5, d4, cxd4, then it captures en passant from c4??

     Short term goals;
         display piece graveyard